 The only disadvantage of the kitchen island is that it doesn’t always fit into a galley (long) kitchen; however, it’s perfect for your more typical L-shape and U-shape spaces.

-• They provide additional work surface.
+• They provide additional work surface in the form of a practical island table.

 • It’s always the ideal space for informal dining and grabbing a quick bite, and can usually serve up to three or four people at a time.